NoamGit/finance_manager/README.md

 ## Scrapers
 ### Using Israeli bank scarpers
-**Otsar-Hahayal scraper** - For Otsar-Hahayal you must disable FibiGuard (see personal settings after login, ) or approve the chromium browser as a legit device on the app.
+**Otsar-Hahayal scraper** - For Otsar-Hahayal you should approve the chromium browser as a legit device on the app.

 ## Prefect orchestration